2 Top Gain Consumer Defensive Dogs, Nature's Sunshine And Basilagro, Boosted By Lone Brokers For April

 Actionable Conclusions: Wall St. Wizards Estimated (6) A 2.06% Median Target Price Upside and 9.87% Net Gain From 30 Consumer Defensive Upside Dogs Come April 2018

-Consumer Defensive top thirty stocks were graphed below to show relative strengths by dividend and price as of April 10, 2017, and those projected by analyst mean price target estimates to the same date in 2018.
+Consumer Defensive top 30 stocks were graphed below to show relative strengths by dividend and price as of April 10, 2017, and those projected by analyst mean price target estimates to the same date in 2018.

 A hypothetical $1,000 investment in each equity was divided by the current share price to find the number of shares purchased.
 The shares number was then multiplied by projected annual per share dividend amounts to find the dividend return.
 Thereafter, the analyst mean target price gauged the stock price upsides and net gains including dividends, less broker fees, as of 2018.

-Historic prices and actual dividends paid from $10,000 invested as $1k in each of the stocks and the aggregate single share prices of those ten stocks created data points for 2017.
-Projections based on estimated dividend amounts from $1,000 invested in the ten stocks and aggregate 1-year analyst target share prices from Yahoo Finance created the 2018 data points green for price and blue for dividend.
+Historic prices and actual dividends paid from $10,000 invested as $1k in each of the stocks and the aggregate single share prices of those 10 stocks created data points for 2017.
+Projections based on estimated dividend amounts from $1,000 invested in the 10 stocks and aggregate one-year analyst target share prices from Yahoo Finance created the 2018 data points green for price and blue for dividend.

-YChart analysts' median 1-year targets projected a 4.6% lower dividend from $10k invested as $1k in ten dogs in this group while aggregate single share price for those ten was projected to increase by 4.5% in the coming year.
+YCharts analysts' median one-year targets projected a 4.6% lower dividend from $10k invested as $1k in 10 dogs in this group while aggregate single share price for those 10 was projected to increase by 4.5% in the coming year.
 Notice, price lower than dividend in the coming year forecasts no overbought condition for the Consumer Defensive top yield dogs.

 The number of analysts contributing to the target price estimate for each stock was noted in the next to the last column on the charts.
 Three to nine analysts was optimal for a valid projection estimate.
 Estimates provided by one analyst were generally not applied.